Like pizza? Like content analytics data?

 We believe measuring content takes a different mindset, and we’ve applied that mindset to one of the most pressing questions asked by content marketers and media companies: is our content making an impact?

-The conversions report allows you to measure how your content influences conversions.
+The Conversions Premium report allows you to measure how your content influences conversions.
 It shows performance from the last week.

 First, you’ll get a high-level overview of conversions for last week.
 The break down of when users convert (on landing, in the first session, or during a subsequent session) provides a baseline for conversion behavior on your site.